-Please submit your 3-page PFI-RP pre-proposal addressing the review criteria below (plus budget overview, and abbreviated PI and Co-PI(s) CV(s); all documents in a SINGLE PDF file, 11 point font, 1 inch margins) by NOON on Wednesday, May 1, 2019 to limited@unm.edu with the subject line: NSF PFI - your name.
+If you are interested in submitting a proposal to this program, please submit a 3-page pre-proposal addressing the review criteria below (plus budget overview, and abbreviated PI and Co-PI(s) CV(s); all documents in a SINGLE PDF file, 11 point font, 1 inch margins) by NOON on Wednesday, October 23, 2019 to limited@unm.edu with the subject line: NSF PFI - your name.
 No late submission will be considered.

 Pre-proposals should include a project title, names, organization, and contact information of all PIs, as well as the identification of external collaborators.
-Project descriptions should include these sections:
+Project descriptions should include the following sections: